Mike Aldrete

-Michael Peter Aldrete (born January 29, 1961) is an American former professional baseball first baseman/outfielder and current coach.
-He is currently the first base coach for the Oakland Athletics of Major League Baseball (MLB).
+Michael Peter Aldrete (born January 29, 1961) is an American former professional baseball first baseman/outfielder and current hitting coach for the Athletics of Major League Baseball (MLB).
+He played for 7 teams over a span of ten seasons, including the Athletics, San Francisco Giants, Montreal Expos, San Diego Padres, Cleveland Indians, California Angels, and New York Yankees from 1986 to 1996.